csweichel/werft/README.md

 Use "werft [command] --help" for more information about a command.
 ```

+### Credential Helper
+The werft CLI can send authentication tokens to werft, which are intepreted by the auth plugins for use with OPA policies.
+A credential helper is a program which prints a token on stdout and exits with code 0.
+Any other exit code will result in an error.
+The token is opaque to werft and interpreted by auth plugins (see [Authentication and Policies](#authentication-and-policies)).

+Werft's CLI will pass context as a single line JSON via stdin to the credential helper.
+See `testdata/credential-helper.sh` for an example.

+To enable this feature, set the `WERFT_CREDENTIAL_HELPER` env var to the command you would like to execute.

 ## Annotations
 Annotations are used by your werft job to make runtime decesions.
 Werft supports passing annotation in three ways: